 - The award and recognition as the world’s first Cisco Powered Network, which became the worldwide internetworking industry benchmark

 At this time I was working without being paid an income.
-Though we had an employment contract, in lieu of cash compensation, I accrued a future “prorated stock equivalent” in a company that did not yet have municipal legality, corporate registration, or securities assets.
-For the record, though there was talk of investors, at this time there was no existent company business license or ficticious business name filing, and thus, there was no way to open a business bank account to deposit such funds, nor was there a stock instrument in place to securitize an investor.
+Though we had an employment contract, in lieu of cash compensation I accrued a future “prorated stock equivalent” in a company that did not yet have municipal legality, corporate registration, or securities assets.
+For the record, though there was talk of investors, at this time there was no existent company business license or ficticious business name filing, and thus there was no way to open a business bank account to deposit such funds, nor was there a stock instrument in place to securitize an investor.

 Note to peers: The frame relay (aka frame) network was swapped out to clear channel (aka international private line circuits, or IPLCs) after our proof of concept in Q4 1996.
 The inherent vice of frame is that it doesn’t offer quality of service (QOS) for latency or security.
-We made the decision in mid-September of 1996 that we would modify our mission statement and attempt to globalize eCommerce with secure transactional services that I referred to as “Merchant Transport” (more about this in the paragraphs below).
+We made the decision in mid-September of 1996 that we would modify our mission statement and attempt to globalize eCommerce with secure transactional services that I refer to as Merchant Transport; there’s more about this a few paragraphs down.

 To realize this agreement with Cisco proposing to trust us with their website, I first had to productize and articulate the hosting services, calculate the financial modeling, negotiate the terms of service for the QOS metrics, and then personally endorse the document at the Cisco Systems HQ campus.
 We used this contract, which formalized our agreement as a proof of concept, to secure our angel financing and over $779 million in subsequent rounds of investment.